Whatsapp Momo Game Challenge - CBSE Circulates Advisory To Schools

 - Apart from gadgets your child’s social media accounts could also be a medium of such games.
 For instance, facebook messenger and other messengers can also be used as potential access medium to target your children.
 Try and ensure that your child is chatting to people known to you and any unknown contacts are traced to rule out any such possibilities

-What does Cyber Experts Say About Whatsapp Momo?
+What do Cyber Experts Say About Whatsapp Momo?

-Many reports on the internet mention quotes from cyber experts and they claim it to be mere a hoax being spread via social media.
-There is no such game.
-For instance Cyber Expert Ritesh Bhatia reportedly experimented to find out if the Momo challenge is real and it turned out that the numbers are inactive.
+Rather, on the contrary, many reports on the internet mention quotes from cyber experts and they claim it to be merely a hoax being spread via social media.
+They claim that there is no such game.
+For instance, Cyber Expert Ritesh Bhatia reportedly experimented to find out if the Momo challenge is real and it turned out that the numbers are inactive.

 Whatever the truth behind this social media menace is, we advise parents to keep a tab on what your child is up to.
 Proactive parents always let their children use smartphones and other gadgets in a controlled environment!

 Please support and share this blog with your fellow parents and friends.
 It could save lives!